 - The shutter speed is slow in mode.
-Always use a tripod to avoid camera shake. - In A, A, A, M, M mode, the ISO speed may increase and cause noise in the image depending on the scene being shot.
+Always use a tripod to avoid camera shake. - In A, A, A, A, C or M mode, the ISO speed may increase and cause noise in the image depending on the scene being shot. - With I, image noise may be prominent.

-Install the camera in Waterproof Case WP-DC22 to shoot underwater.
+Install the camera in Waterproof Case WP-DC23 to shoot underwater.
 You are also recommended to use this case for shooting in rainy conditions, at the beach or on the ski slopes.